scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 of automatic Bayesian inference in Python.
 By ‘automatic,’ we mean that the user only needs to specify the model and the data and the software takes care of the Bayesian inference.
 Both PyStan and
-PyMC3 let users fit highly complex Bayesian models, by using Hamiltonian Monte Carlo (HMC) under the hood.
+PyMC3 let users fit highly complex Bayesian models, by using HMC under the hood.

 .. [#] FLOSS stands for “Free/Libre and Open Source Software.”